 Guests are welcome on board half an hour before the actual cruise.
 Just as you board the dhow, you will start appreciating the hospitality.
 The warm welcome, plentiful refreshments, and Arabic coffee are enough of an energy boost for the rest of the trip.

-As the engines fire up and the boat starts moving with a faint hum and the cityscape wafts by the boat, you can enjoy the nostalgic scenery.
+As the engines fire up and the boat starts moving with a faint hum, and the cityscape wafts by the boat, you can enjoy the nostalgic scenery.
 Both sides of the creek are lined with historic buildings.

-On the Bur Dubai side of the creek, there are heritage sites that stretch for about two kilometers.
-This development, which was earlier called Bastakiya, is now renamed as Al Fahidi Heritage District.
+On the Bur Dubai side of the creek, heritage sites stretch for about two kilometers.
+This development, which was earlier called Bastakiya, is now renamed Al Fahidi Heritage District.
 Though some of these were constructed recently, it was developed on the sites where the earliest settlements in Dubai existed.
 It is said that Prince Charles of England advised Dubai government to preserve these sites when he visited Dubai in the early 1980s.
 Indistinguishable from the heritage site is the textile souk which has existed there for over a century.

 Next to the heritage village is the modern-looking Al Seef.
 It is the voguish rendition of the medieval marketplace in Dubai.
-Yachts and speed boats dock here completing the look of the highlife.
+Yachts and speed boats dock here, completing the look of the highlife.

 As the icing on the cake, the Tanoura dancer will be ready by the time you finish.
 Tanoura is a dance form traditional to the Middle East which originated in Egypt.
 In it, the dancer twirls from beginning to end, putting on a marvelous display of his heavy and colorful skirt.
-In between, he performs tricks with his props and lits the skirt with brilliant lights.
+In between, he performs tricks with his props and lights the skirt with brilliant lights.

 Deira wharfage is the furthest point inward Creek the dhow goes.
 From there, it sails back to the starting point, and the journey comes to a happy end.